Frequently Asked Questions (FAQs)

 • You may park your vehicle in any regular unmarked space in: A, B, C, DSC, F, G, I, J, K, L, M, P, Q, RIO, SOUTH, T, U & W.

 Yes!
-You can use your Lobo Village permit to park in any of UNM proximity lots after 3:45 p.m.
+You can use your Lobo Village parking permit to park in any UNM proximity lots after 3:45 p.m.
 Monday through Friday.
-This does not include parking structures or reserved parking spaces.
+This does not include parking structures, reserved parking, official/service vehicle, ADA parking spaces, "R" zones and other areas restricted by special signage.

-No. If you would like to park on campus during the weekend, you are welcome to do so.
-We DO enforce pay station spaces (including parking structures), reserved spaces, R-lot, and ADA spaces.
-Any surface lot with available spaces is able to be used.
+No!
+If you would like to park on campus during the weekend, you are welcome to do so.
+We DO enforce pay station spaces (including parking structures), reserved parking, R-Lot, and ADA parking spaces.
+Any surface lot with available space is able to be used.

 Enforcement hours for the Fall and Spring semesters are as follows:

-Parking structures and pay stations offer $1.75/half-hour fees.
-Yale and Cornell parking structures offer an evening flat rate of $7 from 3 p.m. to midnight.
+Parking structures and pay stations offer $1.75 per half hour fees.
+Yale and Cornell parking structures offer an evening flat rate of $10 from 3 p.m. to midnight.

-South lot permits are honored in Q-lot during Spring and Summer breaks.
+South lot parking permits are honored in Q-Lot during Winter, Spring and Summer breaks.

-You can make a payment of your citation online through My Parking Account, in-person at our Business office, or via mail.
+You can make a payment of your parking citation online through My Parking Account, in-person at our Business office or via mail.
+Payments by mail must be a check, as we do not accept cash by mail.
+Our mailing address is:

 UNM Parking & Transportation Services